Pages

 He fell in love with her because of her beauty and bravery.
 He asked her to marry him.
 Surely, the girl did not kill him.
 She fell in love with him too because of his open heart.

-Second Legend of Fire-Color-Haired Virgin Girl Savior
+Legend of Holy Virgin Girl Savior

-Long ago, the fortress city of Bād-kube (Baku) was besieged by the enemy.
-Bād-kube had three lines of defense walls, but they had all been encircled by the enemy.
+Long ago, the fortress city of Bādkūba (note: means "city where the wind blows", another old name of Baku, in Persian: بادکوبه) was besieged by the enemy.
+Bādkūba had three lines of defense walls, but the enemy had all encircled them.

-Thus, the moonfaced flaming girl looked for the last time at the temple-tower and went into battle against General Nureddin and his troops.
+Thus, the moonfaced flaming girl looked for the last time at the temple tower and went into battle against General Nureddin and his troops.
 She kept her promise and saved her countrymen.
 But she fell in love with the enemy general, whom she killed with her sword.
 However, she killed herself as well, stabbing her own shoulder with the sword and giving her soul to the Holy Fire Temple.
 After her death, the winds of Khazri and Gilavar blew strongly for seven days.
 Since then, the Temple’s fires have stopped burning, and the Temple was named the Maiden Tower (Qiz Qalasi) after the holy virgin girl savior.

 Legend of Why Baku Tower's Fires Stopped Burning

-Once upon a time, the enemy besieged the fortress of Baku.
-However, Baku's people refused to give up.
+Once upon a time, the enemy besieged the fortress of Bādkūba.
+However, Bādkūba's people refused to give up.
 They decided to fight to the end and defend their lives.
 They fought with great bravery, but the situation inside the fortress increasingly worsened.
 The enemy launched a tight siege to overthrow the defenders and cut off their water supply.
-Meanwhile, the supreme Magi (Magušand other priests prayed to the All-Mighty God Ahura Mazdā in the fortress's Holy Fire Temple-Tower.
+Meanwhile, the supreme Magi (magupat/ Magušand other mowbeds (priests) prayed to the All-Mighty God Ahura Mazdā in the fortress's Holy Fire Temple-Tower.
 They prayed to Ahura Mazdā for help.

 After several days of nonstop praying, Ahura Mazdā heard the priests' and Magi's blessings.
 A strong and devastating earthquake occurred, perishing the enemy troops.
-Thus, the All-Mighty Ahura Mazdā destroyed the enemy and Baku's people escaped slavery, but the Holy Fires stopped burning on top of Baku's Fire Temple-Tower.
+Thus, the All-Mighty Ahura Mazdā destroyed the enemy and Bādkūba's people escaped slavery, but the Holy Fires stopped burning on top of Bādkūba's Fire Temple-Tower.

 Comments: Why is Baku's Tower Named the Maiden Tower?